jillesvangurp/kt-search/manual/Search.md

 ```

-Similar to the normal search, you can also construct your body manually
+Similar to the normal search, you can also construct your body manually.
+The format is ndjson

 ```kotlin
 val resp = client.msearch(